 Time Is of the Essence

 With such major changes taking place, and confusion surrounding new rules, our roles as divorce advisers will be more important than ever for the next few years.
-As you can see, much of the ability to tailor divorce agreements to suit a couple’s particular financial situation will disappear when we ring in 2019.
+As you can see, much of the ability to tailor divorce agreements to suit a couple’s particular financial situation will disappear when we ring in 2019 and the new tax law takes effect.

 Heather L. Locus, CPA, CFP®, CDFA® is an owner and wealth manager at Balasa Dinverno Foltz LLC in Chicago where she also heads up the firm’s divorce practice group.
 She is the author of The Next Chapter: A Practical Roadmap for Navigating Through, and Beyond, Divorce (BDF, 2018). www.bdfllc.com